Before you read this, I must confess: Trevor Linden may be my favorite player of all time.

 Eye of the Tigers

 Trevor Linden was drafted 2nd overall in the 1988 entry draft after leading his hometown Medicine Hat Tigers to 2 consecutive Memorial Cup Championships.
-He also played a major part as an international member of Canada's gold medal-winning team at 1988 World Junior Championships.
+He was also played a major part as an international member of Canada's gold medal-winning team at 1988 World Junior Championships.

 The following season Trevor not only made the NHL, but was an instant success.
-As the youngest player in the entire league, Linden would play a dogged physical game while setting a then-team rookie record of 30 goals, including a couple of hat tricks.
+As the youngest player in the entire NHL, Trevor would play a dogged physical game while setting a then-team rookie record of 30 goals, including a couple of hat tricks.
 His trophy case quickly filled as he won the Cyclone Taylor award (Canucks MVP- first rookie to win) and Molson Cup (most three star selections).
 He was also named as The Hockey News' rookie of the year, however he finished as runner-up to Brian Leetch for the NHL's Calder Trophy.

 The 1989-90 saw Trevor slip slightly into the dreaded "sophomore jinx."
 The season was ended with a separated shoulder injury.
 Trevor recorded 20 goals and 31 assists.